-The local availability of large deposits of the limestone and shale which the process demands, easy access to rail transport and the proximity of the site to the major Dublin market make Platin ideal for cement manufacture.
+Irish Cement initially operated a cement works close to the town of Drogheda from 1938 until 1980.
+In 1972 a new dry process cement kiln, Kiln 1, was built at Platin, two miles south-west of Drogheda.
+The local availability of large deposits of the limestone and shale, easy access to rail transport and proximity to the Dublin market, make Platin an ideal location for cement manufacture.

-In late 2008 ‘Kiln 3’ in Platin was commissioned.
-This €200 million investment is one of the most modern and energy efficient plants in the world and increases Platin’s annual capacity to 2.8 million tonnes.
-This new production line uses approximately 30% less energy than the older Kiln 1 line which it replaces.
-As part of the investment, a new vertical roller mill has been installed which will allow Platin maximise the addition of unburnt limestone in the production of CEM II cements, directly reducing the plant’s CO2 emissions.
+In late 2008, ‘Kiln 3’ was commissioned at Platin, increasing annual capacity to 2.8 million tonnes.
+This €200 million investment is one of the most modern and energy efficient plants in the world..
+The Kiln 3 line uses approximately 30% less energy than the Kiln 1 line which it replaced.
+As part of the investment, a new vertical roller mill was installed which allows Platin to maximise the addition of unburnt limestone in the production of CEM II cements, directly reducing the plant’s CO2 emissions.

-Today, in addition to supplying the market in the northern and eastern parts of the country, Platin also serves export markets when opportunities arise.
+Today, in addition to supplying the market in the northern and eastern parts of the country, Platin also serves export markets.